Vivianblithe/Vivianblithe/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My resume and samples of my work are available in the Vivianblithe repository.
+My resume and samples of my work are available in this Vivianblithe repository.